Yusuf-DataAnalyst/My-First-Python-Projects/README.md

 5️⃣ Automated File Organizer (`file_organizer.py`)

+Automated File Organizer
-An automated Python script designed to clean, sort, and manage cluttered directories by filtering and moving files into specific folders based on their extensions.
+​An automated Python script designed to clean, sort, and manage cluttered directories by filtering and moving files into specific folders based on their extensions.
 ​As a Data Analyst, keeping data environments structured is essential.
 This project automates the initial Data Triage and file organization process, saving time and establishing a reliable pipeline before the data extraction and transformation (ETL) phases.
 ​🧠 Logic & Workflow
 ​The script executes through three logical phases: